juicybliss/jaguar-developer-exercise/README.md

-### Hi there 👋, my name is Elvia Camarena
+# Hi there 👋, I'm Elvia
-# I am a Clean Agile Web Developer
+## A Clean Agile Web Developer